-Following the wide spread availability of vaccines and an easing of COVID related restrictions and regulations around travel, millions of Americans are breaking their virtual shackles and overcoming a major case of cabin fever by going on much needed vacations.
+Following the wide spread availability of vaccines and rapid rollback of COVID related restrictions and regulations around travel, millions of Americans are breaking their virtual shackles and overcoming a major case of cabin fever by going on much needed vacations.
 With pandemic related fears in the rear view mirror (domestically at least) and a strong push by merchants to attract travellers, many Americans and their families are taking long overdue vacations by road, rail and air.

 But as I found out when booking my summer trips, vacations are definitely getting more expensive, even relative to pre-pandemic levels.
 Here are seven reasons why your time away from home will likely be much more expensive this coming summer and why you need to plan and budget accordingly.

 Airfares Going Up and Up